ZionDevelopers/dathus-gesture-menu/README.md

 * Chat commands support like: /dance /sexydance /hellyeah and etc.
 * Almost all gesture have sound now, It do a different sound if your model is Male or Female.
 * Loop Feature.
-* Admin Gesture command all Players: /dance * or /dance all, it works with any Gesture.
+* Admin gesture command all players: /dance * or /dance all, it works with any Gesture.
 * To stop/start Sound/Loop just select the Checkbox Sound or Loop.
-* New "Fancy" Context menu, Just Press C Button and goto Nexus Gestures.
+* New "Fancy" context menu, Just press C button and go to Nexus Gestures.

 ### Setup